per-garden/mail2rss/README.md

  - bundle exec rake db:migrate

 No data seeding is required.
 The first email fetched by mail2rss will be stored as a singleton message.
 Note that there will always only be one single message, based on the most recent email fetched.

-Also note that only new emails will be fetched into mail2rss.
-Mail2rss must be up and running to detect any new emails.
-Mail received by the configured mail account when mail2rss is not up and running will be disregarded by mail2rss.

 Default mail retrieval method is POP3 without leaving a copy on mail server.